svitkin/robins-bk-soccer/content/_index.md

 The Robins themselves would be frequently referred to as a team of immigrants, with most of their players being of English or Scottish descent.
 Their manager was no different - John R. Drysdale.

-# Works Teams
+# The War Work Teams

-Until later in the 20th century, most soccer players did not solely make their living just playing soccer.